 Honesty, truth, transparency.
 That’s what millennials are looking for in their employers and that builds trust.
 They want to know what is going on behind closed doors in those board meetings and see how information is being communicated and how knowledge is being shared.
 They want to see inside of the company’s infrastructure to know that they are at a place they feel confident working for.

 Because Millennials have utilized technology for nearly their entire lives, it’s no wonder why 41% of them prefer to use digital means with respect to communication.
 Text and email options are mostly preferred over the more traditional face to face meets or even phone calls.

 Yanking The Annual Reviews

 Yes, the trend has been set and annual reviews are going out the window.
-Millennials value frequent feedback so rehashing old and in most cases obsolete data can most definitely be a time waster for both employer and employee.
+Millennials value frequent feedback so rehashing old and in most cases obsolete data can most definitely be a time-waster for both employer and employee.
 And it doesn’t do much good to benefit the now.
-The new check-in approach encourages real time feedback and acknowledgements of change in responsibilities with quicker turnaround times.
+The new check-in approach encourages real-time feedback and acknowledgments of change in responsibilities with quicker turnaround times.
 Did you know that in 2013, Adobe abolished their annual performance reviews and saved precious hours of management’s time?
 Over 80,000 hours a year to be exact.

 Millennials want their work to have a purpose and when they consider applying for a job.
 They want to know what it is the company stands for from start to finish and just what kind of impact it is that they make both socially and economically.